riakashyap/POS_Simulator/Design_Principles.md

 gift card by connecting to the gift card server, which is its single responsibility.
 The ReviewCollector class has a single responsibility of collecting reviews, and the FileReviewCollector class has the responsibility of saving reviews to a file.
-Therefore, each class has a single responsibility, which adheres to the SRP.
+Therefore, each class has a single responsibility, which adheres to the SRP./n